Haskeeb265/obsidian-vault/1 - Rough Notes/What are LLMs.md

 ### TYPES OF TRANSFORMERS:

 1. **Encoders**: Takes input from the user and outputs a dense representation of that text.
-Dense representation =
+Dense representation = a vector which is for internal understanding where each number in the vector holds a meaning.